Sarabeshwara

 sarabeshwara

-This is Sarabesha, a destructive form of Siva, as a man-lion-bird with eight legs and a pair of wings.
-Sarabesha in his rear hands is holding Siva’s attributes elephant goad (Ankusha) and antelope.
+This is Sarabeshwara, a destructive form of Siva, as a man-lion-bird with eight legs and a pair of wings.
+Sarabeshwara, in his rear hands, hold Siva’s attributes, an elephant goad (Ankusha) and an antelope.
 His front two hands are tearing the abdomen of the prostrate figure.

 The prostrate figure is Narasimha, an avatar of Vishnu.
-He is identified by the attributes in his rear hands discuss and conch shell (Chakra and Shankha).
-The other hands are in Namaskara mudra (It is Sashtanga Namaskara but for the fact, he is on his back).
+He is identified by the attributes in his rear hands, the discus and conch shell (Chakra and Shankha).
+The other two hands are in Namaskara mudra (It is Sashtanga Namaskara, but for the fact that he is on his back).
 The posture suggests total surrender rather than just worship or seeking forgiveness.

 This mythology is from Tamil Nadu, South India.
-There is a sequel to this story and that at a later date.
+There is a sequel to this story, and that is at a later date.

-This bronze is one of the best in my collection and I suspect it will retain that position.
-The detailing, drama, action, emotions and the form are out of ordinary.
-Let the photos do rest of the ‘writing’.
+This bronze is one of the best in my collection, and I suspect it will retain that position.
+The detailing, drama, action, emotions and the form are out of the ordinary.
+Let the photos do the rest of the ‘writing’.

 Sarabeshwara top